TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

    then let a course lead review it!
 If you have a merge conflicts then follow the steps in the [merge conflict walkthrough](#walkthrough).

-B) Contributors without write access (students or mentors)
+C) Contributors without write access (students or mentors)

 1. Communicate with others and let them know what you are working on.